pthomas92/ALICE-HPC-wrapper/README.md

 4. Submit the job to the scheduler:
 ```
-qsub -t 1 submitAlice-Myriad_single-Run_multicore_large_long_array.sh
+qsub -t 1-2 submitAlice-Myriad_single-Run_multicore_large_long_array.sh
 ```
 The -t flag here is used because the full script is designed to submit an array job across 196 repertoires.
 Use this to limit it to just the test repertoire.
-This job took ~33 hours for the full repertoire.
-To speed up the test, consider filtering by the most common VJ gene recombination in the output file (TRBV19_TRBJ2-1).
-Expect 31 significantly enriched sequences to be returned by the pipeline.

 5. When complete, navigate to the $HOME/Scratch/output directory and run:
 ```